Optimal Qubit Purification and Unitary Schur Sampling via Random SWAP Tests: Introduction

 We also note that in the context of symmetry-protected quantum computation, Freedman \textit{et al.}~\cite{freedman2021symmetry} showed in 2021 that the outcomes of random SWAP tests, referred to as triplet/singlet measurements in their work, determine the total angular momentum of a system of qubits.
 Building on this, Rudolph and Virmani~\cite{rudolph} showed in 2023 that, starting from qubits in the maximally mixed state, one can, by repeatedly measuring angular momentum in this way, gradually grow a subset of qubits whose joint state is restricted to their totally symmetric subspace, namely, in the maximally mixed state on this subspace.
 (At each step, one performs random SWAP tests between the previously obtained subset and a new qubit in the maximally mixed state).

 Our results reveal broader applications of random SWAP tests, namely for performing the Schur transform on PI states, which is useful, for example, in the context of state purification and tomography, and they provide more precise and tighter error analysis, uncovering a sharp threshold phenomenon around $T_\ast \approx 2 n \ln n$. \footnote{Rudolph and Virmani \cite{rudolph} show that the convergence can be achieved to the maximally mixed state on the totally symmetric subspace in $\approx n^2$ steps.
 Freedman et al.~\cite{freedman2021symmetry} briefly discuss using random SWAP tests for measuring angular momentum $j$, as a useful subroutine in the so-called symmetry-protected quantum computation.
 They argue that ``since spin is quantized, the convergence is actually faster than polynomial.
-Once the number of measurements is polynomially large compared to $S^2$, the convergence in accuracy becomes exponential.'' }
+Once the number of measurements is polynomially large compared to $n^2$, the convergence in accuracy becomes exponential.'' } We also note that, in the special case of $n=3$ qudits, it was previously observed in \cite{li2024optimal} that unitary Schur sampling can be achieved via sequential SWAP tests.